Chapter 2. Change Tracking Framework Setup

 The framework configures such procedures as SaveToDB context menu items for underlying tables.

-You may use the Actions menu to drop all triggers at once and the ribbon parameters to filter objects:
+You can use the Actions menu to drop all triggers at once and the ribbon parameters to filter objects:

 The framework configures procedures to show changes as SaveToDB context menu items for underlying tables.